Updated and effective: March 22, 2022

 - Coming within 6-feet of contact with anyone or groups of people

 Plan on carrying masks or face coverings with you at all times and be prepared to put them as noted above and as needed to be safe.

 When arriving at the race staging area to check-in please come prepared and follow the safety guidelines of staying distanced, wearing a mask, staying in single file lines, and following volunteer instructions.
 Have the following items prepared:

-For the start of the race, all participants are required to wear a mask and socially distance by 6-feet.
+For the start of the race, all participants are recommended to wear a mask and socially distance by 6-feet.
 We will set up a spread-out corral to allow distancing.
 Depending on total participants we may break out the larger categories into their own start times.
 This will be determined in the final week before the race.

 On The Course